kudobuilder/kudo/keps/draft-ephemeral-test-environments.md

 * If there are `maximum` `States` already existing, it does nothing - even if there are not `minimumAvailable` `States` unassigned.
 * If there are less than `minimumAvailable` `States` unassigned, then it creates a new `State`.

+The `ClusterClass` should have labels set in the metadata indicating details about the cluster, e.g., provider, region, size.
+These labels are used by `ClusterClaims` to select cluster classes.

 #### Claiming a test environment